NP Visa Sponsorship Jobs in Ohio

 Are there state-specific factors NPs should know about visa sponsorship in Ohio?

 Ohio grants NPs a relatively broad scope of practice, which makes NP roles attractive to employers and strengthens the case that these positions require specialized graduate-level training.
 This supports H-1B specialty occupation classification.
-Ohio also has numerous Health Professional Shortage Areas (HPSAs) and Medically Underserved Areas (MUAs), which can make NP candidates eligible for the Conrad 30 J-1 waiver program if they are on a J-1 exchange visitor visa and willing to commit to service in an underserved community.
+Ohio also has numerous Health Professional Shortage Areas (HPSAs) and Medically Underserved Areas (MUAs), which can make NP candidates eligible for the Conrad 30 J-1 visa waiver program if they are on a J-1 exchange visitor visa and willing to commit to service in an underserved community.

 What is the prevailing wage for sponsored np jobs in Ohio?